BenLDouthwaite/reference/go/go.md

 When two + function parameters share a type, you can omit from all but the last `x int, y int` -> `x, y int`

-can assin vars to functions.
+can assign vars to functions.
 `func t1() {...}
 t2 := t1
 t2()` is valid

+Printing custom structs with labels for values `fmt.Printf("%+v", alex)`

 ## Data Structures

 * Array: Fixed length list of things
+    * Rarely used in go, seen as primitive
 * Slice: Array that can grow or shrink
     * Every record in a slice must be of the same type
     * Define slice: `mySlice := []string{"Hi", "World"}`